 Monarch offers a wide range of services depending on the needs of each client.
-One of which is the preparation of industrial floors ready for the installation of resinous materials.
+One of which is the preparation of industrial floors ready for the installation of resinous products.

 In most cases, the process of surface preparation for concrete is either to shot blast or diamond grind the surface.
 This is to fully prepare the substrate for a resin installation.
 In some cases, it may even be relevant for shot blasting to be the first process and diamond grinding the second.
 This is after any relevant repairs have taken place.
 Such as the use of resin to fill any cracks or holes which are already on the surface.